Open NowBusiness

 What activities are funded?

-Eligible farm businesses can use the loan to feed and water stock, refinance existing debt, pay operating expenses or capital costs, enhance productivity, and fund drought-related activities.
+Eligible farm businesses can use the loan to feed and water stock, refinance existing debt, pay operating expenses, fund capital purchases, enhance productivity and undertake drought-related activities.

 5